tcr/scissors/README.md

   [here](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg)
   as per [this thread](http://stackoverflow.com/questions/32505951/pdftk-server-on-os-x-10-11)
 * Ensure you have Ghostscript installed (check by running `gs --version`).
+* To use the `getPageSizes` method, you need the imagemagick library, which provides the `identify` executable.
 * *(optional)* To extract individual images from a page with the `extractImageStream()` method, install `pdfimages` with `brew install xpdf` or `apt-get install poppler-utils`.